rothgov/components/spacing.md

 ## Grid

+The grid is the foundation of everything we design, develop and deliver for Rotherham Council.

+Everything from our page layouts to our icons use the same scale.

+## Browser first

 ### Scale up

 We use the browser default font size of 16px to size and space objects.
 Using multiples of 16 makes scaling for a wide variety of devices easy and consistent.